dnsflnv/npng-site/index.md

 ---
 layout: home
 title: No Pain, No Gain
-subtitle: Fitness / bodybuilding / powerlifting diary.
+subtitle: Fitness / bodybuilding / powerlifting journal
 ---

 No registration.
 No personal data needed.
 No tracking and telemetry.
 No remote backend.
 Simple interface.
 Free.